yao-laboratory/MotifCluster/README.md

 #### (Note: step2 and draw function need step1's output, so rename step1's output folder when needed in case covering step1's output results)
 ## Step1: cluster and merge
 ### Description:
-This cluster and merge command utilized our MotifCluster Method to identify local motif clusters.
+This cluster and merge command utilized our MotifCluster Method which employs both groupings and merging functions to identify local motif clusters.
 ### Overview:

      usage: python3 MotifCluster/MotifCluster.py cluster_and_merge